 Maui's displaced grow anxious as wildfire recovery drags on

+LAHAINA (Hawaii) — A week after wildfires ravaged the resort town of Lahaina, traumatised Maui residents have grown weary from living off relief supplies while many are kept from inspecting their homes and still left awaiting news about their missing loved one.

-Officials said the death toll had risen to 101 after the inferno raced from grasslands outside town into Lahaina last Tuesday.
+The inferno killed at least 101 people after racing from grasslands outside town into Lahaina last Tuesday (Aug 8).

-The magnitude of the fire, which charred a 5-square-mile (13-square-km) area of town in hours, combined with the logistical challenges of recovery have taken a toll on many of Lahaina's 13,000 year-round residents, who are also facing the prospect of precious tourist dollars evaporating.
+The magnitude of the fire, which charred a 13sqm area of town in hours, combined with the logistical challenges of recovery have taken a toll on many of Lahaina's 13,000 year-round residents, who are also facing the prospect of precious tourist dollars evaporating.

+Mr Kiet Ma, a 56-year-old taxi driver who lost his home, said he found the local disaster response disorganised.

+"The police, everyone, first responders, they're all rushing in but not enough manpower, and it's chaos," Mr Ma said from his in-laws' home on the outskirts of Lahaina, where he is staying indefinitely.

 He said some of the local frustration stemmed from the longstanding perception that Maui does not receive enough attention from the state government despite its robust tourism revenues.

 "There is still a lot of chaos.
-People need supplies still," Kerstulovich said.
+People need supplies still," Ms Kerstulovich said.

-The fire destroyed or damaged more than 2,200 buildings, 86per cent of them residential, and caused an estimated US$5.5 billion in damage, officials said.
+The fire destroyed or damaged more than 2,200 buildings, 86 per cent of them residential, and caused an estimated US$5.5 billion (S$7.5 billion) in damage, officials said.

 Adding to the local frustration, few residents have been permitted back into Lahaina to visit their properties.
-Maui County had briefly relaxed restrictions but quickly suspended the visits on Monday after curiosity seekers clogged streets being used by rescue workers, officials said.
-One person was arrested for trespassing.
+Hawaii Governor Josh Green announced on Tuesday night that Lahaina residents and employees would be allowed onto a highway leading to town.
+A previous relaxation of the road closure was soon halted after curiosity seekers clogged streets being used by rescue workers.

-Meanwhile, up to 20 cadaver dogs have led search teams on a block-by-block search of the ashes, covering about quarter of the disaster area as of Monday night, Maui County Police Chief John Pelletier said.
+Meanwhile, up to 20 cadaver dogs have led search teams on a block-by-block search of the ashes, covering 27 per cent of the disaster area as of Tuesday, Mr Green said in a televised address.

+President Joe Biden has said he would like to visit Maui as soon as possible, which Mr Green said would be "in the coming weeks" to avoid disrupting recovery efforts.

+"He did not want to interfere with the incredibly difficult emotional, physical work that goes on in a disaster zone," Mr Green said after speaking with the president.

-Only three of the deceased had been officially identified as of Monday, Pelletier said, but stories about those who perished have begun to emerge from friends and relatives.
+Only three of the deceased had been officially identified as of Monday, police said, but stories about those who perished have begun to emerge from friends and relatives.

 On the fundraising website GoFundMe, relatives of Kevin and Saane Tanaka said Saane's sister, 7-year-old nephew and parents were found in a burned-out car near their home on Thursday morning.